WSJV: Affiliation switch to Fox

 In December 1993, Fox gained the broadcast rights to televise games from the NFL's National Football Conference, which firmly established Fox as the fourth national network.
 After this acquisition, it began a campaign to upgrade its affiliate base.
-South Bend was the largest market in the United States without a dedicated Fox affiliate; in the 1994 NFL season, CBS affiliate WSBT-TV aired Fox football and lost the rights to air 60 Minutes as a result.
+South Bend was the largest market in the United States without a dedicated Fox affiliate; throughout the 1994 NFL season, CBS affiliate WSBT-TV aired both Fox programming and Chicago Bears football and lost the rights to air 60 Minutes as a result.

 Quincy signed an agreement with Fox on April 19, 1995, to become a full-time Fox affiliate on October 18 of that year and begin carrying its NFL games sooner.
 With the other two secular commercial television stations in the market uninterested in switching affiliations, ABC faced the prospect of having cable systems import affiliates from nearby markets.
 In August, Weigel Broadcasting, which had a South Bend translator for its flagship station, WCIU-TV in Chicago, obtained the rights to the ABC affiliation for South Bend and launched a low-power station, "WBND", in time for the switch to take place.

 In retaliation for Quincy's decision to spurn ABC for Fox in South Bend, the network pulled its programming from WREX in Rockford, Illinois, which had recently been acquired by Quincy.
 ABC moved its Rockford affiliation to WTVO, the previous NBC affiliate in that market; it had recently made a significant investment into WTVO's owner, Young Broadcasting.